-Despite this significant moment for campaigners, ARTICLE 19 Eastern Africa notes, with considerable concern, the enactment of a petition challenging the constitutionality of the framework.
+Despite this significant moment for campaigners, ARTICLE 19 Eastern Africa notes the enactment of a petition challenging the constitutionality of the framework.
 We call on the government to ensure that the Office of the Data Protection Commissioner (or ODPC) is made operational, operates independently and enabled to work collaboratively with the Commission on Administrative Justice (or CAJ) (the body tasked with implementing the Access to Information Act, 2016, which also has several data-protection responsibilities).

 The Data Protection Bill (2019) is a huge win for a multi-stakeholder group of organisations and individuals, including civil society organisations (or CSOs) and the private sector.
 This enactment follows numerous digitalisation and harmonisation drives by the government, including Huduma Namba, as well as private sector entities and provides citizens with legal recourse following the breach of their personal data by individuals, and state and non-state entities.

 The constitutional petition lodged on the 14th November 2019 raises questions about the efficacy of the office designed to implement and oversee practice under the law.